With-Fam/fam-frontend/instructions.md

 Documentation: https://docs.partydao.org/docs/partys/AtomicManualParty

 1. create a new button <DeployHypersubButton> in the CreateCommunity experience.
+Reference <ConfirmForm /> for button UX & styling.
 2. create a new ABI file for the HypersubFactory. ex. src/lib/abi/atomicManualPartyAbi.ts
 3. new hook useDeployHypersub.tsx.
 2 exports: deployHypersub and hypersubAddress.
 4. update CreateCommunityProvider.tsx to use the new useDeployHypersub hook.